Xefili/paneos/content/ai/Picasso.md

 ## Overview
 Picasso is an image generator, powered by [[Scalar]].
 It allows users to generate high quality images with prompts and multiple different styles.
-This network can also run locally on Quixel CPUs and Pixel TPUs.
+This network can also run locally on Quixel CPUs, Pixel TPUs and [[Pixel GPU#Datacenter Cards|Datacenter Cards]].